jyotibhanot/dubizzle-coding-challenge/code/terraform-vpc/README.md

 Terraform also puts some state into the `terraform.tfstate` file by default.
 This state file is extremely important; it maps various resource metadata to actual resource IDs so that Terraform knows what it is managing.
 This file must be saved and distributed to anyone who might run Terraform against the very VPC infrastructure we created so storing this in GitHub repository is a good way to go in order to share a project.

-## Further Infrastructure Updates

-After we have provisioned our VPC we have to decide how we want to proceed with its maintenance.
-Any changes made outside of Terraform, like in the EC2 web console, result in Terraform being unaware of it which in turn means Terraform might revert those changes on the next replay.
-That's why it is very important to choose the AWS console OR the terraform repository as the **only** way of applying changes to our VPC.

-To make changes, like for example update or create a Security Group, we edit the respective `.tf` file and run the above `terraform plan` and `terraform apply` commands.

 ## Deleting the Infrastructure